| Quick Links

 the market, and positioning your business to serve that section of the

+market.
 For retail stores, the 3 main variables are Product Price, Product

 Quality, and Customer Service.
 Looking at the triangle diagram to the